 Medication Safety: Tips for Seniors Living Independently

 Managing multiple medications is one of the biggest daily challenges for seniors living on their own.
 Missed doses, double doses, expired prescriptions, and confusing schedules can all lead to serious health consequences.
-The good news?
-A few simple strategies can make a world of difference.

 Why Medication Safety Matters